wenh06/fl-sim/README.md

 - `get_client_data`: helper function to get the data of the clients.
 - `get_client_model`: helper function to get the model of the clients.
 - `get_cached_metrics`: helper function to get the cached aggregated metrics of the clients stored on the server.
+- `_reset`: reset the server to the initial state.
+Before carrying out a new training process, the flag `_complete_experiment` will be checked.
+If it is `True`, this method will be called to reset the server.
+- `is_convergent` (property): check whether the training process has converged.
+Currently, this property is **NOT** fully implemented.

 and **abstract properties that need to be implemented by subclasses**: